lusaxweb/vuesax/docs/components/popup.md

 ## Fullscreen

-the popup can be full screen you just have to add the property `vs-fullscreen`.
+the popup can be full screen you just have to add the property `fullscreen`.

 <vuecode md>
 <div slot="demo">